Bruuttix/SugaSean/readme.md

-Growing up a UFC fan and then serving in the military around a lot of fighting really allowed me to embrace the sport and it's characters.
-Everyone is fighting for survival around the world and this is just a small way I can help them do just that.
+Having been a UFC enthusiast since my youth, and subsequently experiencing the combative spirit during my military service, I've developed a deep appreciation for the sport and its unique personalities.
+It's a powerful reminder that, globally, individuals are battling for their existence, and engaging with this sport is one way I can contribute to their fight for survival.

 https://sugashow.info